bgamari/ghc-wiki-import/type-nats/matching-on-nats.md

 ```

-(This is just an example---to make this work for real we'd probably
+(This is just an example---to make this work for real, we'd probably
-have to use a type class, so that we can determine the sizes of struct fields.)
+have to use a type class so that we can determine the sizes of the struct fields.)